UNITED STATES SECURITIES AND EXCHANGE

 The Company adopted the provisions of ASC Topic No. 740, “Accounting for Income Taxes,” at the date of inception on February 5, 2010.
 As a result of the implementation of ASC Topic No. 740, the Company recognized no increase in the liability for unrecognized tax benefits.

 The Company recognizes interest accrued related to unrecognized tax benefits in interest expense and penalties in operating expenses.
-During the nine months ended September 30, 2015, the Company recognized no interest and penalties.
-The Company had no accruals for interest and penalties at September 30, 2015 and 2014, or December 31, 2014.
-All tax years starting with 2010 are open for examination.
+During the three months ended March 31, 2013, the Company recognized no interest and penalties.
+The Company had no accruals for interest and penalties at March 31, 2013 and 2012, or December 31, 2012.
+All tax years starting with 2009 are open for examination.

 Loss Per Share – The computation of loss per share is based on the weighted average number of shares outstanding during the period in accordance with ASC Topic No. 260, “Earnings Per Share.”

 Long-Lived and Intangible Assets – Long-lived assets and certain identifiable definite life intangibles to be held and used by the Company are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The Company continuously evaluates the recoverability of its long-lived assets based on estimated future cash flows and the estimated liquidation value of such long-lived assets, and provides for impairment if such undiscounted cash flows are insufficient to recover the carrying amount of the long-lived assets.
 If impairment exists, an adjustment is made to write the asset down to its fair value, and a loss is recorded as the difference between the carrying value and fair value.
 Fair values are determined based on quoted market values, discounted cash flows or internal and external appraisals, as applicable.
 Assets to be disposed of are carried at the lower of carrying value or estimated net realizable value.
-No impairment was recorded in the nine months ended September 30, 2015 or the year ended December 31, 2014.
+No impairment was recorded during the three months ended March 31, 2013 or the year ended December 31, 2012.

-Recent Accounting Standards Updates (“ASU”) through ASU No. 2015-01 contain technical corrections to existing guidance or affects guidance to specialized industries or situations.
+Accounting Standards Update (“ASU”) ASU’s No. 2009-2 through ASU No. 2013-07 which contain technical corrections to existing guidance or affect guidance to specialized industries or entities were recently issued.
 These updates have no current applicability to the Company or their effect on the financial statements would not have been significant.

 Cash Equivalents - The Company considers all highly liquid investments with an original maturity of three months or less at date of purchase to be cash equivalents.